 There's no place like home for the holidays, which is exactly where I'll be.
 Like many of you this year, I'll be celebrating the holidays in my very own living room surrounded only by people I live with.
 Instead of squeezing around a dining room table that became too small 10 cousins ago, I'll be video chatting on and off all day.
 We've all learned how to dress for work Zooms, FaceTimes, and Skypes.
 But the holidays are different.

 We need to reach for joy wherever we can this year.
-We're not getting dressed up for parties, religious services, or big family dinners.
-All those events make the season special.
-Video chatting with friends and family has become routine, but we can dress up for our holiday chats to turn them into special occasions.
+We haven't been getting dressed up for parties, religious services, or big family dinners.
+All those events add joy to our lives.
+Video chatting with friends and family has become so routine that we've all become less concerned with how we look.
+But dressing up for our holiday gatherings and chats will turn them into special occasions.

 Go for the full outfit.